Key points

 Varicella-like rash in vaccine recipients: A varicella-like rash in a recently vaccinated person may be caused by either wild- or vaccine-type virus or have other etiologies.
 Approximately 4%–6% of 1-dose and 1% of 2-dose vaccine recipients, respectively, develop a generalized rash with a median of 5 lesions 5–26 days postvaccination, and 1%–3% develop a localized rash at the injection site with a median of 2 lesions 8–19 days postvaccination.32 The rash may be atypical in appearance (maculopapular with no vesicles).
 Attribution of disease to vaccine strain VZV can be done by distinguishing wild-type VZV from vaccine-strain VZV using strain differential PCR.

 Breakthrough disease is a case of infection with wild-type VZV occurring more than 42 days after vaccination.
 Disease is usually mild with a shorter duration of illness, fewer constitutional symptoms, and generally fewer than 50 skin lesions.
-Breakthrough cases with fewer than 50 lesions have been found to be one-third as contagious as varicella in unvaccinated persons, but breakthrough cases with 50 or more lesions are as contagious as cases in unvaccinated persons.33 Though generally mild, about 25%–30% of breakthrough cases among 1-dose vaccinated children have clinical features more similar to those in unvaccinated children and rare, severe presentations with visceral dissemination have been reported.34 Persons who received two doses of vaccine are less likely to have breakthrough disease than those who received one dose.3536 Additionally, breakthrough varicella may be further attenuated among 2-dose vaccine recipients though the difference was not always statistically significant.2937 No cases of breakthrough varicella with visceral dissemination have been reported among 2-dose vaccinees.34
+Breakthrough cases with fewer than 50 lesions have been found to be one-third as contagious as varicella in unvaccinated persons, but breakthrough cases with 50 or more lesions are as contagious as cases in unvaccinated persons.33 Though generally mild, about 25%–30% of breakthrough cases among 1-dose vaccinated children have clinical features more similar to those in unvaccinated children and rare, severe presentations with visceral dissemination have been reported.34 Persons who received two doses of vaccine are less likely to have breakthrough disease than those who received one dose.3536 Additionally, breakthrough varicella may be further attenuated among 2-dose vaccine recipients though the difference was not always statistically significant.2937 No cases of breakthrough varicella with visceral dissemination have been reported among 2-dose vaccines.34

 Reporting and Case Notification